-&lt;sup>9 Under Part 58 Review, the PHA submits a Request for Release of Funds (HUD-7015.15) or the local responsible entity's finding of exempt activity to the HUD Field Office.
+9 Under Part 58 Review, the PHA submits a Request for Release of Funds (HUD-7015.15) or the local responsible entity's finding of exempt activity to the HUD Field Office.
 When the PHA submits a Request for Release of Funds, the HUD Field Office provides environmental clearance, using Form HUD-7015.16, if no valid objections are made and HUD has no knowledge of deficiencies cited in 24 CFR § 58.72(b).
 PHAs submit only the Form HUD-7015.16 with the Financing Plan, not the full environmental review record.
-Under Part 50, HUD staff conduct the review in conjunction with the Financing Plan review and therefore the PHA should submit full environmental review documentation as part of the Financing Plan submission.
-HUD may consider early submission and review on a case-by-case basis.
+Under Part 50, HUD staff complete the review in conjunction with the Financing Plan review and therefore the PHA should submit full environmental review documentation no later than the Financing Plan submission.
+HUD may require earlier submission in order to ascertain whether a conversion has sufficiently advanced (see Section 1.12 for discussion of the Concept Call).